redhat-et/ekho/sequence-diagrams/device-plugin.md

 - Is the VF/SF really the primary/only interface for the Pod?
 How would this work with something like prometheus today (if it's gathering app metrics).
 Won't another interface be needed? or is prometheus moving to the DPU?

-- Can the CNI even drive the CR deletion?
+- Can the CNI even drive the CR deletion? (probably if it has a Control Plane)

+- CNI IPAM (I presume the IP address will come from the xPU) - which will require a CNI control plane anyway.
+Therefore we need a CNI variation of this diagram...

 ## Provisioning a VF/SF to a Pod Options